AC-Amiya233/Middleware24Fall-QuickDrop-Official/readMe.md

 1. generate FL env using methods in the env_generator.
 2. choose or customize servers and clients.
 3. assemble your own experiment.
+If you like the work, please give me a star.
+Thanks!
 ---